levenlabs/swazzal/README.md

 ## Supported Identifers ##

 * `tag`: matches the tagName of the element
+* `ptag`: matches the tagName of the direct parent
+* `pptag`: matches the tagName of any of the parents
 * `cl`: matches a class on the element
 * `pcl`: matches a class on the direct parent
 * `ppcl`: matches a class on any of the parents